zawi01/audio_dequantization/README.md

 [Pavel Záviška](https://orcid.org/0000-0003-2221-2058), [Pavel Rajmic](https://orcid.org/0000-0002-8381-4442), and [Ondřej Mokrý](https://orcid.org/0000-0003-1806-5809)
 ------------------------------------------------------------------------

 This readme file describes the MATLAB toolbox accompanying the article from the title.
+Published version of the article is available at https://ieeexplore.ieee.org/document/9414637.
+Postprint is also available at https://arxiv.org/abs/2010.16386.

 ### Requirements
 The code has been developed in MATLAB version R2019b and it relies on the LTFAT toolbox (version 2.4.0 was used).